Brian Britton, Chief Executive Officer

 She is a member of the National Charter Schools Professional Networking group, the eMarketing Association Network, the American Marketing Association, the Direct Marketing Association, WOMMA (Word of Mouth Marketing Association), and the Academy of Marketing Science.

-B.A., industrial marketing, Western Michigan University (WMU)
+B.A., Industrial Marketing, Western Michigan University

 Nick Paradiso, Vice President of Government Relations and Partner Services

+Nick Paradiso serves as the vice president of government relations and partner services for National Heritage Academies (NHA).
+In this role, Nick works with the partner services and government relations teams to lead and execute the company’s business development strategy.
+He also manages partner charter school board relations, the charter renewal process, and external affairs.
 Nick has been with NHA since November 2000, and he has previously served in roles of regional director of business development, director of partner services, and senior director of government relations.
-Prior to joining NHA, Nick helped create and was the vice president of the New York Charter School Resource Center.
+Prior to joining NHA, Nick helped create the New York Charter School Resource Center, where he also served as vice president.
 In this role, he worked with community leaders and organizations to develop successful charter school applications.

-B.S., political science from Syracuse University
+B.S., Political Science, Syracuse University

 Aric Dershem, Vice President of Administration

-Aric was drawn to NHA by its mission – challenging each child to achieve –and encouraged by the intentional culture that supports that mission.
-He has remained a core part of our team for the past 16 years because, as he puts it, he “likes working with committed and caring people who want to be their best and do their best every day to make a difference in the lives of families and children.”
-Clearly, he’s the right person to head up people development.
+Like many of our best people, Aric got his start in the classroom—in his case, helping high school and college students explore the potential of technology.
+Today, he continues to help people develop their potential—providing human resources and training support to NHA’s educators, administrators, and support staff and by leveraging technology as a business and learning accelerator for NHA.
+Aric was drawn to NHA by its mission of challenging each child to achieve - as well as NHA’s development of a learning culture that supports that mission.
+He has remained a core part of our team for the past 20 years because, as he puts it, he “loves working with committed and caring people who want to be their best and do their best every day to make a difference in the lives of families and children.”

-M.S., instructional systems technology, Indiana University
+M.S., Instructional Systems Technology, Indiana University